 Spiritually, mystics maintain that meditation creates oneness with a cosmic consciousness, and the merging or reconnecting with spirit (God) is at the heart of all major religions.
 Perhaps Mommy and I are one sparks this oneness as well.
-Clearly, including this statement in a Change Your Mind recording meets many needs.
+Clearly, including this statement in a Change Your Mind recording is important for complete healing.

-The Change Your Mind program

-integrates all these factors -

-brain states, theta, subliminals and supraliminals, music and cadencing, and Mommy and I are One - to create an easy way to transform old programming and patterns.
+The Change Your Mind program synthesizes all these brain-based elements - brain states, theta, subliminals, music and cadencing, and Mommy and I are One - to create an easy and effective strategy to transform old programming and patterns.

-Who knew I would start a revolution - by falling asleep!!!
+Who knew I would discover a revolutionary method -

+by falling asleep!!!